MaterializeInc/materialize/doc/user/content/cloud/update-deployments.md

 If you haven't updated a deployment to the latest version in two weeks, we will apply the new version automatically.

-If the update is unsuccessful, you will see a **Downgrade** button.
-Click this to restore the previous Materialize version.

 ## Related topics

 * [Create Deployments](../create-deployments)